haraldvinje/redux-recorder-app/README.md

 ## Description

 This project uses the json-server package to set up a "fake" API.
-To start both the front end and the json-server, run.
+To start both the front end and the json-server, run `npm run dev`.

-`npm run dev`